rwblokzijl/Msc-thesis-EuroToken/thesis.md

 double spending.
 At this point the choice can be made to hold the first receiver responsible for a double spend of the original sender.
 Potentially putting the first receiver in debt to the second receiver for some portion of the lost amount.
+This would allow indefinite offline re-spending of funds, thus creating a disaster-mode.

-Note that any solution that holds anyone responsible at a later point in time is vulnerable to a Sybil attack and thus cannot allow permission-less and anonymous accounts.
+Note that any solution that holds anyone responsible at a later point in time needs to be able to identify the person, thus we cannot allow permission-less and anonymous accounts.
 This would therefore require integration with some form of identity system.
 Integrated identity, combined with the fact that transactions are always signed by both parties, ensures that a proof of double-spending always exists.
 This proof is also discovered no later than the finalisation attempt of the receiver that validated second.
 The validator can then pursue legal action against the sender for fraud.

 Our solution takes the simplest approach.
 We put the receiver at risk while a transaction is not finalised.
 We also do not allow non-finalised transactions to